RIKEN-RCCS/kmr/README.md

 Building KMR requires a C compiler that supports the C99 standard and an MPI library that supports MPI 2.2.
 However, the command line tool "kmrrun" requires Open MPI or Fujitsu MPI.
-Python binding requires Python 2.6.x or higher and an mpi4py package (Python 3.x are unsupported).
+Python binding requires Python 3.4 and higher and an mpi4py package (KMR will not run in Python 2.x).
 KMR does not need any other uncommon libraries.
-KMR is developed and tested mainly in the following environments.
-Note that recent releases are only lightly tested.
+KMR is maintained and tested in the following environments.
+Note that recent KMR releases are only lightly tested.

-* CentOS 6.5 Linux x86_64, GCC 4.4.7, Open MPI 1.8.3
+* SunOS-5.11 (amd64), GCC-7.5.0, Python-3.5.9, YAMPI-2 (MPI)
-* K Computer/FX10, Fujitsu Compiler, Fujitsu MPI (latest stable)
+* Fugaku, with Fujitsu language environments

 KMR can be installed by just typing "configure", "make", and "make install".
 To change the installation directory, specify the